We award a small number of funded doctoral studentships each year.

 A list of current projects along with eligibility criteria and how to apply can be found on the Doctoral Training Partnership PhD in Mathematics page

-The application process for 2018 is now open.
-The deadline for applications is 26 January 2018.
+The deadline for applications is 30 March 2018.

 If you require further information about our studentships, please contact: